wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 !!! warning "Required conditions"
     It is required that the following conditions are satisfied for the `max_conns` and the `keepalive` parameters:

-    * The value of the `keepalive` parameter must not be lower than the number of the tarantool servers.
+    * The value of the `keepalive` parameter must not be lower than the number of the Tarantool servers.
     * The value of the `max_conns` parameter must be specified for each of the upstream Tarantool servers to prevent the creation of excessive connections.

 !!! info